wangziqi2013/wangziqi2013.github.io/_posts/2018-05-21-Base-Delta-Immediate-Compression.markdown

 implicitly chose zero as the second base.
 Small integers, such as counters, array indices, etc., can be encoded with fewer bits with zero being the second base.
 The "I" in B&Delta;I stands for "Immediates", which is just a fancy name for integer constants in assembly.

+The encoder circuit is designed as follows.
+The encoder has two parameters.
+The input length *k* defines on which granularity does the encoder perform delta operation between the base (the first k-byte word in the cache lines) and other k-byte words.
+The output length *j* defines the number of bits in the output delta.
+If one or more *k* byte deltas cannot be encoded into an integer of length *j*, then the encoder outputs "No" via a signal line.
+Otherwise, it outputs the compression ratio.
+By changing values of
+*k* and *j*, different encoders can be built.
+In the paper, it is recommended that at least we should have (8, 4), (8, 2), (8, 1), (4, 2), (4, 1) and (2, 1) combination for (*k*, *j*).
+Further, one zero encoder and one repeated value encoder can be added to handle special cases.
+The tag arrays of L2 and L3 are extended with three extra bits.
+These three bits identify the encoding algorithm for compressing the cache line.
+At decode time, the decoder performs decode operations based on the three "encoding algorithm" bits.